Here are answers to the most common technical support questions about Signals.

 - Close the ThermoWorks app and unplug Signals from the power source.

-- Hold down the power button for approximately 1 minute.
+- Reset Signals by pressing and holding the power button for about 20 seconds.
 When you let go of the button, your Signals’s display will read INPT PWR.

 - Plug Signals it back into power and restart the ThermoWorks app.